Homemade Carp Bait - The Best Recipes for Carp Fishing

 Choose ingredients, to see the recipe.

 Look, I get it.
 Walking into a tackle shop and grabbing a bag of ready-made boilies is the easy option.
 But here's the thing – those factory-rolled baits have been sitting on shelves for who knows how long, slowly losing their punch.
-Meanwhile, the guy next to you on the bank is catching fish after fish on his homemade stuff.
+Meanwhile, the guy next to you on the bank is catching fish after fish on his homemade boilies.
 Coincidence?
 Not really.

-Making your own carp boilies isn't some dark art reserved for fishing veterans.
+Making your own best homemade carp baits isn't some dark art reserved for fishing veterans.
 It's actually pretty straightforward once you get the hang of it.
 Mix some flours, crack some eggs, add your flavours, roll 'em up, cook 'em – done.
 The difference is you get to control everything.
 More fishmeal for that protein hit?
 Go for it.
 Sweeter baits for summer?
 Your call.
 Fancy experimenting with that weird ingredient your mate swears by?
 Nothing stopping you.

-Why Bother Making Homemade Boilies?
+Why Bother Making Homemade Carp Baits?

-• 🔬 You know what's inside – No mystery fillers, no cheap padding.
+• 🔬 You know what's inside boilies – No mystery fillers, no cheap padding.
 Just ingredients you've chosen for a reason.

 • ⚙️ Tweak until perfect – Too soft?
 Adjust.
 Not enough smell?
 Add more.
 Your water, your rules.